Demi Lovato: 2019–2021: Acting return and Dancing with the Devil... the Art of Starting Over

 Lovato was chosen to perform during Celebrating America, the primetime television special marking the inauguration of Joe Biden.
 Lovato sang "Lovely Day" by Bill Withers, with appearances from President Joe Biden with his grandson.

 A four-part documentary series following Lovato's life premiered on YouTube in March 2021.
 The series, titled Demi Lovato: Dancing with the Devil, was directed by Michael D. Ratner and showcased her personal and musical journey over the past three years.
 It was later announced that Lovato's seventh studio album, titled Dancing with the Devil... the Art of Starting Over, would be released on April 2, 2021.
 Lovato defined it "the non-official soundtrack to the documentary".
 The album features collaborations with Ariana Grande, Noah Cyrus and Saweetie, as well as the previously released "What Other People Say", a collaboration between Lovato and Australian singer-songwriter Sam Fischer, initially released on February 4, 2021.
 Dancing with the Devil... the Art of Starting Over debuted at number two on the Billboard 200 with first-week sales of 74,000 album-equivalent units in the US.
 Prior to the release of the album, Lovato released one of the two title tracks "Dancing with the Devil" on March 26, and "Met Him Last Night" on April 1, 2021.
 The Dave Audé remix of the song was nominated for Best Remixed Recording at the 64th Annual Grammy Awards.
 On August 20, 2021, Lovato released the "Melon Cake" music video.

-Lovato launched a podcast series titled 4D with Demi Lovato on May 19, 2021, with new episodes releasing every Wednesday.
+Lovato launched a podcast series titled 4D with Demi Lovato on May 19, 2021, with new episodes released every Wednesday.
 Confirmed guests for the podcast include Chelsea Handler, Jane Fonda, Jameela Jamil, Alok Vaid-Menon, and Glennon Doyle.
-On July 30, 2021, a talk show hosted by Lovato titled The Demi Lovato Show was released on Roku's streaming platform.
+On July 30, 2021, a talk show hosted by Lovato titled The Demi Lovato Show was released on The Roku Channel.
 Consisting of ten-minute episodes, it features candid, unfiltered conversations between Lovato and both expert and celebrity guests, exploring topics such as activism, body positivity, gender identity, sex, relationships, social media, and wellness.
 The show had initially been announced in February 2020 to air on Quibi under the title Pillow Talk with Demi Lovato before Quibi sold its contents to Roku.

 On September 17, 2021, American rapper G-Eazy released "Breakdown" featuring Lovato as the second single from his album These Things Happen Too.
 On September 30, Lovato launched a four-episode series titled Unidentified with Demi Lovato on Peacock.
 The show follows Lovato as she searches for signs of extraterrestrial life with her sister Dallas and friend Matthew Montgomery.